JohnReedLOL/debugtrace/README.md

 Instructions (for IntelliJ IDE):

-- 0. Add the jar file to your project. import info.collaboration_station.debug._
+- Add the jar file to your project. import info.collaboration_station.debug._

-- 1. Go to: Run > Edit Configurations > Add New Configuration (green plus sign)
+- Go to: Run > Edit Configurations > Add New Configuration (green plus sign)

-- 2. Pick either "Application" (with a Main class) or "SBT Task" (run or test, usually)
+- Pick either "Application" (with a Main class) or "SBT Task" (run or test, usually)

-- 3. Click the green 'Run' triangle and watch the stack traces in the console.
+- Click the green 'Run' triangle and watch the stack traces in the console.

 These instruction assume you know how to package a jar file (sbt package) and include it in your project (SBT uses the "lib" directory)

-You can also put the JAR file on Dropbox (or any other public folder) and include it into your SBT project like so:
+To include the jar file, you can add this to your build.sbt file:

-In "build.sbt" : "libraryDependencies += "debugtrace" % "debugtrace" % "2.11" from "http://www.url.of.file.jar"
+libraryDependencies += "debugtrace" % "debugtrace" % "2.11" from "https://github.com/JohnReedLOL/debugtrace/blob/master/debugtrace_2.11-0.1.0.jar"

 ____________________________________________________________________________________________________________________